seanreed1111/sql-recipes/recipes.md

 Enumerating a Many-to-Many Relationship
 Problem
-You want to display a relationship between tables when rows in either table might be matched by multiple rows in the other table.
+You want to display a relationship BETWEEN tables when rows in either table might be matched by multiple rows in the other table.
 Solution
 This is a many-to-many relationship.
-It requires a third table for associating your two primary tables and a three-way join to list the correspondences between them.
+It requires a third table for associating your two primary tables and a three-way join to list the correspondences BETWEEN them.

 Discussion
 The artist and painting tables used in earlier sections are related in a one-to-many relationship: a given artist may have produced many paintings, but each painting was created by only one artist.
 One-to-many relationships are relatively simple and the two tables in the relationship can be joined with a key that is common to both tables.